kkwong44/travelogue/README.md

 * [User Story #20 - Response to Request](readme/user-stories/user-stories-20.jpg)
     * Initial response to contact form automatically by email

-As mentioned in the features section that current User Profiles is only an extension of users from Django table.
-The intention of the user profiles is to provide additional future features such as user’s photo or avatar, social media accounts and date joined as a member.

-The site can greatly improve by allowing multiple images to upload and display in a post.

-Another feature is to create an image gallery so viewer can view all images by an author or a country.

 *[Back to Contents](#table-of-contents)*

 ___